 You bought more ground beef than you need for any particular recipe.
 Has this ever happened to you?
-Turn ground beef into a delicious meal, and don’t let it go to waste.
+Turn ground beef into a delicious weeknight dinner with some of these creative ground beef recipes, and don’t let it go to waste.

-Ground beef is a versatile ingredient that can be used to make various tasty dishes.
-I will share easy and delicious ground beef dinner ideas with recipes using ground beef, from burgers to casseroles, chili to tacos.
+Ground beef is a versatile ingredient that can be used to make various tasty dishes and lends itself well for meal prep.
+I will share easy and delicious ground beef dinner ideas with recipes using ground beef: from cheeseburgers to casseroles, chili to tacos.

 Take the ground beef, season it with salt, pepper, onion powder, and fresh herbs like cilantro, oregano, parsley, and garlic.
 Add an egg and breadcrumbs.
 If you want to give your meatballs a Middle Eastern flare, try seasoning the beef with cinnamon, mint, and allspice.
-Add some parmesan cheese if you want to give it an Italian profile.
+Add some parmesan cheese if you want to give it an Italian profile, or mix the ground beef with skinless Italian sausage.
 Form the balls and brown them on a skillet or in the oven, or you can skip the browning and fry them.

 Serve the meatballs with a marinara sauce, add them to spaghetti or any other pasta, or make a bechamel sauce and serve them with mashed potatoes.
 Make the meatballs bite-sized, and they're perfect as an appetizer.
-Also, try our favorite mozzarella meatballs recipe, these sweet and sour appetizer meatballs, or Dominican meatballs.
+Also, see the instructions for our favorite mozzarella meatballs recipe, these sweet and sour appetizer meatballs, or Dominican meatballs.

 Chimi burger recipe is our favorite burger recipe, in case you want to try something new.